- Start date: September

 - combines a focus on cancer biology, drug discovery, formulation and delivery with radiation biology

-- focus on anti-cancer treatment therapies, with a particular emphasis on a personalised medicine
+- focus on anti-cancer treatment therapies, with a particular emphasis on personalised medicine

-- gain skills to contribute to the global drive to advance cancer treatment
+- gain skills to contribute to the global drug discovery development

 - for graduates seeking experience in the range of topics essential to the understanding and development of cancer therapies